betatim/binderlyzer/README.md

-# A Binder to analyse Binder
+# A Binder to analyse mybinder.org usage

 > A binder to bind them all!